bcgov/entity/rfcs/rfc-team-notifications.md

 Implementing the proposed practices and recommendations above will require teaching some people.

-Some team members may choose to keep private their personal direct message ids (eg, phone number or email), removing this option to reach them outside the normal work systems.
+Some team members may choose to keep their personal direct message ids (eg, phone number or email) private, removing this option to reach them outside the normal work systems.

 # Alternatives